defenseunicorns/uds-core/src/pepr/operator/README.md

 - creating Istio Virtual Services & related ingress gateway network policies

 #### Exemption
+- allowing exemptions only in the `uds-policy-exemptions` namespace unless configured to allow in all namespaces (see [configuring policy exemptions](../../../docs/CONFIGURE_POLICY_EXEMPTIONS.md))
 - updating the policies Pepr store with registered exemptions

 ### Example UDS Package CR